Men-only dinner organizer disbands

 Anne Milton, an education minister, announced Meller's resignation in the House of Commons.
 She said the behavior described was "totally unacceptable" and added: "Words fail me."
 Meller has not responded to a CNN request for comment.

-The UK Under-Secretary of State for Children and Families, Nadhim Zahawi, who attended the event, said he would never again accept an invitation to a men-only function.
+The UK Under-Secretary of State for Children and Families, Nadhim Zahawi, who attended the event and whose position as a government minister was called into question, said he would never again accept an invitation to a men-only function.
 "I do unequivocally condemn this behavior.
 The report is truly shocking," he wrote on Twitter.

 'Hands up skirts, hands on bums'

 The allegations contained in the FT story prompted widespread horror as soon as they were published online Tuesday evening.
-Financial Times journalist Madison Marriage, one of two FT reporters who worked undercover as a hostess at the event, described being groped multiple times by guests.
+Financial Times journalist Madison Marriage, one of two FT reporters who worked undercover as hostesses at the event, described being groped multiple times by guests.
 Many other hostesses among the 130 women hired for the night had told her of similar behavior and worse, she said.

 "It was hands up skirts, hands on bums but also hands on hips, hands on stomachs, arms going around your waist unexpectedly," she told the BBC's Newsnight program.